Do My Kids Need Vaccines Before Traveling?

-To find out which vaccines your family needs, ask your doctor or visit the Centers for Disease Control and Prevention (CDC) website for a list of recommended or required vaccinations (the site includes a section devoted to travelers' health that you can search by destination).
+To find out which vaccines your family needs, ask your doctor or visit the CDC's travelers' health website for a list of recommended or required vaccinations (you can search by destination).

 Depending on your travel plans, your doctor may recommend that in addition to routine immunizations, you and/or your kids be vaccinated against:

 All kids get the measles, mumps and rubella (MMR) vaccine at 12–15 months of age, and the hepatitis A vaccine between their first and second birthdays.
 But any who will travel outside the United States before that can get these vaccines as early as 6 months of age.
 They will still need the routine vaccines after their first birthday.

 Kids of any age can get malaria, so if you're traveling to a country with a malaria risk, talk to your doctor about antimalarial drugs.

 The COVID-19 vaccine is recommended for all adults and kids ages 6 months and up.
 Booster shots are recommended for everyone ages 5 and older.
 It can be complicated to travel when unvaccinated, as some countries require COVID-19 vaccination for entry.
 Also, some hotels, restaurants, or tourist attractions may require COVID-19 vaccination.
 Traveling during the pandemic can be risky if it involves exposure to crowded airports and vacation destinations.
 This is why experts strongly recommend that everyone who is eligible get a COVID-19 vaccine before travel.